feathersjs/feathers/docs/guides/migrating.md

 ### `finally` hook

-The undocumented `finally` hook type is no longer available and should be replaced by the new asynchronous hooks which offer the same functionality using plain JavaScript:
+The undocumented `finally` hook type is no longer available and should be replaced by the new `around` hooks which offer the same functionality using plain JavaScript:

 ```js
 app.service('myservice').hooks([